0chain/gosdk/README.md

 These steps have been tested out thoroughly on OSX Mojave 10.14.5 and Vanilla Ubuntu BIONIC.

+0chain/gosdk has heavy dependency on [BLS](https://github.com/herumi/bls) and [MCL](https://github.com/herumi/mcl)
+provided by [MITSUNARI Shigeo](https://github.com/herumi).
+Developers should refer to those links when they encounter any errors.

-Please send email to [partners](mailto:partners@0chain.net) if you encounter any problems.
+Please send email to [partners@chain.net](mailto:partners@0chain.net) if you encounter any problems.

 |TARGET       |Description   |
 |:----        |:----------   |